EnyMan/imgmanip/README.md

 Extracted images are also created in current working directory.
 While working from GUI the cut file is saved in the same directory as the original was and extracted files in the same directory as source the image was.
 Upon extraction the source image is not deleted.

+# Future To Do/Issues

+1. Right now GUI is different on Linux and on Windows (The windows looks correctly)
+2. Errors are not displayed in GUI
+3. Need to polish the GUI more